 Finding vintage folding bicycles for sale may sound like a difficult task.
 For one thing, folding bicycles are not as common as regular bicycles that do not fold.
 Second, specific vintage bicycles, especially those that fold, can be difficult to come by because there was not a whole lot produced in the first place.
 Luckily, vintage folding bicycles are out there if you know where to look, and they can be a great addition to a vintage bicycle collection.

 Did you know…?

 Did you know that foldable bicycles played an important role in the D-Day landings at Normandy during World War Two?

 British paratroopers found them invaluable as the speed they offered gave the Allied soldiers the element of surprise.
-Sadly, most of those bicycles did not survive the battle or vintage bike collectors would surely be at each other’s throats trying to buy one!
+Sadly, most of those bicycles did not survive the battle, or vintage bike collectors would surely be at each other’s throats trying to buy one!

 History of Vintage Folding Bicycles

-Before discussing the history of folding bicycles, it’s important to discuss exactly what a folding bicycle is.
+Before discussing the history of folding bicycles, it’s important to discuss what a folding bicycle is.
 There are several historical references to “folding” bicycles, but they were more than likely “break-away” bicycles or bicycles that separate.

 One of the first documented folding bicycles is credited to Emmit G. Lagga, an American inventor from the late 1800s.
-He was issued a patent in 1888, and he later sold the patent to the Pope Manufacturing Company.
+He issued a patent in 1888, and he later sold the patent to the Pope Manufacturing Company.
 It is unclear whether this company ever mass-produced any of these folding bicycles because there aren’t any to be found.

 Folding Bicycles are Gaining Popularity